staviv/MemeSense/README.md

 -   docTR (Document Text Recognition)

-Later, we had to define metric to check which model gives us the most similar results to the original text of the meme.
+Later, we had to define metrics to check which model gives us the most similar results to the original text of the meme.
 We chose cosine similarity but came to another problem how to convert texts to vectors to calculate cosine similarity.
 We solved it with TF-IDF vectors